kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Throughput

 The maximum throughput is 4200 span/sec ~= 15.000.000 spans/hour.
-If more data must be ingested, it can result in a refusal of more data.
+If this limit is exceded, spans are refused.
+To increase the maximum throughput, use manual scaling.

 ### Unavailability of Output